 Our product candidates are based on engineered IgM antibody approaches that differ from current antibody therapies and are unproven.
 Our IgM antibodies ultimately may not be as safe or effective as IgG antibodies that have been approved or may in the future be approved by the FDA.
 Further, we are not aware of any therapeutic IgM antibodies that have been approved by the FDA.
 The scientific evidence to support the feasibility of developing our product candidates and discovery programs is both preliminary and limited.
-We may ultimately discover that our product candidates and discovery programs do not possess some of the properties that are necessary for therapeutic efficacy, and we may also discover that they do not possess those characteristics that we believe may be helpful for therapeutic effectiveness, including stronger binding that increases efficacy.
+We may ultimately discover that our product candidates and discovery programs for therapeutic efficacy, and we may also discover that they do not possess those characteristics that we believe may be helpful for therapeutic effectiveness, including stronger binding that increases efficacy.
 Our IgM antibodies may also have significant undesirable characteristics, such as immunogenicity, which would limit their ability to be developed as effective and safe therapeutics.
 In addition, we may discover that our IgM antibodies are not as safe as IgG antibodies.